What is the NASDAQ Composite?

 History of the NASDAQ

-NASDAQ was founded in 1971 and is headquartered in New York City.
-At the time of its establishment, NASDAQ was the first electronic stock exchange in the world, which helped it attract new technology companies such as Microsoft, Apple, Dell, and Oracle.
-The composite index started with 50 companies and a starting value of 100, with the number of companies increasing to over 3,000 companies and the index reaching a high of 7,846.76 in July 2018.
+Headquartered in New York City, NASDAQ was founded in 1971.
+At the time of its establishment, NASDAQ was the first electronic stock exchange in the world, which helped it attract new technology companies, such as Microsoft, Apple, Dell, and Oracle.
+The composite index began with 50 companies and a starting value of 100, with the number of companies increasing to over 3,000 today and the index reaching a high of 7,846.76 in July 2018.

 Dot-com boom and bust

-Thereafter, the index gradually recovered with the help of the US Federal Reserve’s quantitative easing programme.
+Thereafter, the index gradually recovered with the help of the US Federal Reserve’s quantitative easing program.
 The index broke a 15-year record of over 5,000 points in April 2015.

 Criteria for Inclusion in the NASDAQ Composite